Where is Parking Services located?

 How long do you have to pay a ticket, and does the amount increase if you don't pay it on time?

-You have 10 business days to pay.
+You have 10 business days to pay from the date of issuance on the ticket.
 If you don't pay within 10 business days a late fee will be applied to the amount and a "hold" will be put on your account.
-Banner "holds" for unpaid citations or delinquent deferments for parking permits will prevent registration for future classes as well as hold up requests for transcripts and diplomas until such time as the financial obligation to Parking Services has been paid in full.
+Banner "holds" for unpaid citations or delinquent deferments for parking permits will prevent registration for future classes as well as hold up requests for transcripts and diplomas until such time as the financial obligation to Parking Office has been paid in full.
 Once the obligation has been paid in full, the "hold" will be removed the following business day.
+All tickets should be paid using the Online Services Portal.

 Who issues the parking tickets on campus?